rafaelrinaldi/slush-node-module/README.md

 ?
 Will you need a CLI?
 No
 ```

-After the installation it will:
+After the installation it will install your `npm` dependencies and you should be good to go.

-1. Install your `npm` dependencies.
-2. Initialize a fresh Git repository.

 ## Contents